hatonthecat/Free-Energy-Foundation/README.md

 My criticism towards Intel wouldn't be so harsh if they actually sold a solar powered product today.
 But because information control and surveillance is in their partners' interest, solar powered chips with off-grid WAN networks (like Freifunk or LoRAWAN) are antithetical to the national security state.
 When I began this project 6 years ago, I had little idea how difficult it would be to get this idea off the ground.
 The open source community is very dependent on big foundries second hand technology- one should think like them, and wonder what they could do.
 That is how I think, because I think they could do better, and so can you.

+I grew up in an era of "Be All You Can Be."
+The motto of Silicon Valley today is more like "Accept our mid products while we become 100000x richer than our forefathers."

 No additional questions & answers available at this time.